To say former President George Bush was gutsy as a young man is an understatement, though, as most youth his age he probably didn’t think so.

 In Thomass “Phylogeny of a Torpedo Pilot” he writes, “My second ride in an airplane took place after I joined the Navy as an aviation cadet.
 The flight instructor took me up to about 5000 feet in a “Yellow Peril,” rolled the

-plane on it’s back, and dove straight for the ground.
+plane on it’s back and dove straight for the ground.
 It took some time for my stomach to catch up.
 “That, Cadet Thomas,” my instructor stated, “is what a dive bombing run is like!
 Do you think you can take it?”
-I gasped an affirmative through the speaker tube that connected our cockpit’s, but I wasnt so sure.”Like most bi-plane trainers, after the war, N3Ns were declared surplus.
-Many were acquired by civilians for crop dusting, training or war memorablia.
+I gasped an affirmative through the speaker tube that connected our cockpit’s, but I wasn’t so sure.”Like most bi-plane trainers, after the war, N3Ns were declared surplus.
+Many were acquired by civilians for crop dusting, training or war memorabilia.

-The plane is aptly named, Maryann, suggested from President George H. Bush correspondance
+The plane is aptly named, Maryann, suggested by President George H. Bush correspondence